rytsikau/ee.Yrewind/README.md

 ## Some legal info

-* The software provides in a convenient form information available on the Internet in the public domain
+* The software provides in a convenient form data available on the Internet in the public domain
 * The software is free for non-commercial use and is provided 'as is' without warranty of any kind, either express or implied
 * The author will not be liable for data loss, damages or any other kind of loss while using or misusing this software
 * The author is not responsible for the misuse of materials containing copyrighted, age-restricted or any other protected content